DannyArends/CTLmapping/README.md

 Plans are to put the package on CRAN, but this has not happend yet.

+### Tests

+CTL mapping uses the build in R framework to test the package for global regressions and unit-testing of documented functions.
+Tests can be executed from the commandline, by using the following command:

+    $ R CMD check Rctl                                     # Run the unit-tests of the R package

 ### Documentation
 A quick online introduction is [available](https://github.com/DannyArends/CTLmapping/blob/master/learn%20CTL/STARTINGinR.md) and help files with examples are also available for almost all functions in R using: